 The Hall Braille-writer was invented by Frank H. Hall, superintendent of the Illinois Institution for the Education of the Blind.
-It was the first successful and widely used mechanical Braille-writer.
-Up to this time vision impaired typists would use a stylus and writing board, with the stylus embossing Braille dots in reverse fashion onto the paper, requiring the page to be turned over for reading.
-Hall’s machine would be a revelation, with its simple and practical design.
-The six piano like keys can be pushed in any combination to create a Braille character in one action using either one or both hands.
-The pins to emboss the paper come up from the underside of the paper, printing right side up, allowing the operator to read what they wrote as it was written and importantly, this design, took away the need to write in reverse.
-In typing a character in one action of the hands, operators were able to write around 30 to 50 words a minute, another vast improvement over the stylus and writing board.
+It was the first successful and widely used mechanical point-writer for the blind.
+Until this time, vision-impaired typists used a stylus and writing board, with the stylus embossing Braille dots in reverse onto the paper, requiring the page to be turned over for reading.
+Hall’s machine was a revelation, with its simple and practical design.
+The six piano-like keys could be pushed in any combination to create a Braille character in one action, using either one or both hands.
+The pins to emboss the paper came up from beneath, printing right side up, allowing the operator to read what was written as it was written.
+Importantly, this design eliminated the need to write in reverse.
+Typing a character in a single action of the hands allowed operators to write around 30 to 50 words per minute, a vast improvement over the stylus and writing board.

-The six dot Braille alphabet soon become the international standard and spelled the end of the kleidograph which used an eight dot system.
+The six-dot Braille alphabet soon became the international standard and spelled the end of the Kleidograph, which used an eight-dot system.

-This Hall Braille-writer is serial number twenty-five, making it the earliest known example of this historically important machine and one of only three known examples from the first group of one hundred.
+This Hall Braille-writer is serial number 25, making it the earliest known example of this historically important machine and one of only three known examples from the original group of one hundred.

 “Under the direction of the Superintendent, a machine for writing Braille has been constructed by which a pupil can write many times as fast as he could write with a ‘stylus and tablet’, with the further advantage of having what he has written in a convenient position to be read.
 With these machines the pupils solve their problems in algebra and write their letters and school exercises.”